-in the DAS (both the images corrected for bias, flatfield, and image defects, and the uncalibrated object catalogs).
-Stripe 82 is composed of two overlapping strips (York et al. 2000), and Figure 2 shows the number of times each right ascension of the two strips is covered in the data through 2004 and as part of the Supernova survey.
+of times each right ascension of the two strips is covered in the data through 2004 and as part of the Supernova survey.

-Finkbeiner et al. (2004) made available 470 deg2 of imaging on the Southern Equatorial Stripe taken early in the survey but not included in either the DAS or the CAS.
+Finkbeiner et al. (2004) made available 470 deg2 of imaging on the southern equatorial stripe taken early in the survey but not included in either the DAS or the CAS.
 With DR6, we release an additional 362 deg2 of imaging data; these runs are indicated in green in Figure 1.

 The DR6 spectroscopy contains 1,271,680 spectra over 1987 plate observations.
 Of these, 1520 plates are from the main Legacy survey, and there are 64 repeat observations ("extra plates") of 55 distinct Legacy plates.
-In addition, there are 234 observations of 226 distinct "special" plates of the various programs described in the DR5 paper84, indicated in blue in Figure 1, and 169 observations of 162 distinct special plates taken as part of SEGUE (see §3.2) (indicated in red).
+In addition, there are 234 observations of 226 distinct "special" plates of the various programs described in the DR5 paper,86 indicated in blue in Figure 1, and 169 observations of 162 distinct special plates taken as part of SEGUE (see § 3.2) (red in Fig. 1).
 In total, these plates cover 7425 deg2 (not including overlaps).
-Thirty-two fibers (64 fibers for the SEGUE plates) are dedicated to background sky subtraction on each plate, about 0.7% of spectra are repeat observations on overlapping plates for quality assurance (and science; see e.g., Wilhite et al. 2005) and roughly 1% of spectra are of too low signal-to-noise ratio (S/N) for unambiguous classification, so there are roughly 1.1 million distinct objects with useful spectra in the DR6.
+There are 32 fibers (64 fibers for the SEGUE plates) dedicated to background sky subtraction on each plate, about 0.7% of spectra are repeat observations on overlapping plates for quality assurance (and science; see e.g., Wilhite et al. 2005) and roughly 1% of spectra are too low in signal-to-noise ratio (S/N) for unambiguous classification, so there are roughly 1.1 million distinct objects with useful spectra in the DR6.
 This represents a roughly 20% increase over DR5.
-The areas of sky new to DR6 are represented in lighter gray in Figure 1.
-We plan to complete the spectroscopy of the contiguous area of the Northern Galactic Cap in the Spring of 2008.
+The areas of sky new to DR6 are represented in lighter gray in